Gillette Stadium: Patriot Place

 2009 Energy Project Award Winning 525 kilowatt BIPV CoolPly system on the Patriot Place Complex Adjacent to the Gillette Stadium in Foxborough.
 The Solar Project was built, and is owned and operated by Constellation Energy.

 In 2006, the Patriots and Kraft announced plans to build a "super regional lifestyle and entertainment center" in the area around Gillette Stadium named Patriot Place.
 The cost of the project was $350 million, more than the cost to build Gillette Stadium itself; Kraft had purchased much of the surrounding land, about 700 acre, when he bought Foxboro Stadium in the late 1980s.

-The first phase of the project opened in fall of 2007, and featured the first Bass Pro Shops in New England, as well as Circuit City (now closed), Bed Bath & Beyond, Five Guys Burgers, Christmas Tree Shops, and Staples.
+The first phase of the project opened in fall of 2007, and featured the first Bass Pro Shops in New England, as well as Circuit City (now closed), Bed Bath & Beyond (now closed), Five Guys Burgers, Christmas Tree Shops (now closed), and Staples.
 In December 2007, the Patriots and CBS announced plans to build a themed restaurant and nightclub, named "CBS Scene" (now closed), at the site, which would also include studios for CBS-owned WBZ-TV.
 The restaurant was part of the second phase of the project, which included an open mall, a health center, a Cinema de Lux movie theater, a four-star Renaissance hotel, and the Patriots Hall of Fame.
 Attached to Gillette Stadium, the Hall includes a two-level interactive museum honoring the Patriots accomplishments and Super Bowl championships, plus the Patriots Pro Shop.
 The first restaurants and stores in phase two began opening in July 2008, and were followed by the openings of the Patriots Hall of Fame and the CBS Scene in time for the beginning of the 2008 New England Patriots season.
 More locations, including the health center and hotel, opened in 2009, along with additional sites in phase one.